torvalds/linux/Documentation/networking/device_drivers/ethernet/neterion/s2io.rst

 c. tx_fifo_len
 	Size of each transmit queue

-Valid range: Total length of all queues should not exceed 8192
+Valid range: Total length of all queues should analt exceed 8192

 Default: 4096